Acadia National Park in Maine is my favorite national park in the US.

 Atlantic Puffins are my favorite species of bird that can be found in the area.
 Your best chance of spotting these cuties is via a boat tour.

-Humpback whales, minke whales, finback whales, harbor seals, grey seals, and walruses are many of the marine animals that you might spot on a boat tour within park borders.
+Humpback whales, minke whales, finback whales, harbor seals, grey seals, and walruses are many of the marine animals that you might spot on a boat tour within Acadia’s borders.

-Spottings are not common (except for maybe deer), but don’t be surprised if you see one or find tracks while out on a hike.
+Spotting these animals is not common (except for maybe deer), but don’t be surprised if you see one or find tracks while out on a hike!

 Take a horse-drawn carriage ride